A recent tweet caught my attention.

 Reginald Braithwaite, “Defactoring”.
 Wherein Reg reminds us what the verb “factor” in “refactoring” means and helps us avoid disappointing a Client who asked for a bicycle by giving them a bicycle construction kit.

-J. B. Rainsberger, Integrated Tests Are A Scam: Series.
+J. B. Rainsberger, Beware the Integrated Tests Scam (was Integrated Tests Are a Scam): Series.
 A series of articles on the topic of integrated tests, why I shy away from them, and how to replace them with collaboration and contract tests.